1759 - Allied spring offensive in Western Germany

-On Tuesday January 2 1759, at about 5:00 AM, Nassau Prince Louis Infanterie presented itself before the Sachsenhausen Gate of Frankfurt and was admitted as agreed.
+On Tuesday January 2, 1759, at about 5:00 a.m., Nassau Prince Louis Infanterie presented itself before the Sachsenhausen Gate of Frankfurt and was admitted as agreed.
 As soon as it had entered the town, the regiment ordered the town-guard to deposit arms and to admit 5 other regiments (Beauvoisis (2 bns), Rohan Montbazon (2 bns), Rohan Rochefort (2 bns), Bentheim (2 bns) and Royal Deux-Ponts (4 bns)).
 These regiments then seized the artillery on the walls and all the other gates.
 Soubise had easily captured Frankfurt.
 This very important town remained under French control for the last four years of the war.
 The possession of Frankfurt secured a starting-point for French attacks on Hesse and Hanover and for co-operation with Contades and the Lower Rhine.
 It also provided a sure means of retreat.

-On January 17, the marquis d'Armentières, who would replace Contades during his sojourn at Versailles, arrived at Krefeld.
+- The Lieutenant-General Marquis d'Armentières, who would replace Contades during his sojourn at Versailles, arrived at Krefeld.

 - Soon afterwards, d'Armentières was informed of the arrival of British troops at Münster.
-D'Armentières immediately took dispositions to assemble 72 bns and 50 sqns at Xanten within 6 days.
+He immediately took dispositions to assemble 72 bns and 50 sqns at Xanten within 6 days.

 On January 20, Soubise was informed that the Allies were working on the road from Brilon to Kassel by Volkmarsen and on the road from Paderborn to Warburg and Kassel.
 Meanwhile, considerable magazines were assembled at Kassel.

 Before the end of January, Madelet, at the head of a French detachment of 300 foot and 60 horse, left Wesel and tried to surprise a Hanoverian advanced post but was rather surprised himself by an Allied detachment sent from Coesfeld.
-The French also made an attempt against the Allied posts on the Ruhr river but were repulsed and forced to abandon their post at Hattingen.
+The French also made an attempt against the Allied posts on the Ruhr River but were repulsed and forced to abandon their post at Hattingen.